Your Pet, Our Passion.

 They use this cat tail language to signal to you or other cats that they’re ready for interaction and will usually purr, rub their face on you and sometimes might also meow happily.

-Some cats wag their tail while sleeping: the sleep twitch
+Cat tail wagging while sleeping: the sleep twitch

 Sometimes when your cat’s sleeping and you pet or talk to them, they might twitch their tail.
 This cat tail language is their way of saying, “I know you’re there, but I feel safe enough to carry on snoozing anyway.”